Phase Two: Music Studio Equipment for Recording vocals and live instruments

 Ingredients: A way to get the sound you wish to record into your computer.

 If you've used a digital multitrack, you should know the advantage of digital is that it doesn't lose quality when copied digitally to another device.
-Your digital multitrack can probably send it's music out digitally, so you'll do best to have a sound card that can accept digital data as well.
+Your digital multitrack can probably send it's music out digitally, so you'll do best to have an interface that can accept digital data as well.
 The standard formats are called " spdif" , and come in two flavors, requiring two different types of cables: optical (spdif/o) and electronic (spdif/e).
 Make sure your multitrack and sound card use the same flavor and can connect.

 Back to top